ayadi1/interactive-pricing-component-using-react-js/README.md

+# Frontend Mentor - Interactive pricing component solution

+This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).